 As we saw with Contingent BI, the waiting period may sometimes stand in as the retention, with no additional dollar retention.
-In others, losses accruing to a retention will start counting after the waiting period is up, and still others count from hour 1 but only after the waiting period is met.
+In others, losses accruing to retention will start counting after the waiting period is up, and still, others count from hour 1 but only after the waiting period is met.
 Corvus has no dollar retention.

 Coverage Period: Beginning and Ending

 It is crucial to secure Business Interruption coverage wording that triggers regardless of when the insured discovered the issue.
 Some policies have trigger wording like “substantial degradation” of systems, which leaves the burden of proof on the insured to convince the insurer of exactly how far back the attack began to substantially impact them.
-This means that if there wasn’t obvious disfunction impacting a company’s systems until 8 hours after an attack, then a policy with poor wording might not apply those 8 hours to the waiting period -- despite any damage that started ensuing deep in the system.
-In this situation, the company could be stuck fronting any loss that ensued in those first 8 hours, in addition to another 8-12 hour waiting period before the policy would pay out.
+This means that if there wasn’t obvious dysfunction impacting a company’s systems until 8 hours after an attack, then a policy with poor wording might not apply those 8 hours to the waiting period -- despite any damage that started ensuing deep in the system.
+In this situation, the company could be stuck fronting any loss that ensued in those first 8 hours, in addition to another 8-12 hour waiting period before the policy would payout.

-Corvus’s Business Interruption coverage triggers as soon as there is any partial or complete interruption, degradation or failure of computer systems.
+Corvus’s Business Interruption coverage triggers as soon as there is any partial or complete interruption, degradation, or failure of computer systems.
 Corvus’s policy would apply the 6 hour waiting period from the time of the initial attack, so even if the company started losing revenue or productivity from the first minute, they would be able to recoup damages starting from that point (assuming the outage eventually eclipsed the 6 hour waiting period).

 In addition to determining the front end of the coverage period, brokers should keep an eye out for the best language regarding when the coverage period ends.
 Many times, companies think they have full functionality back - only to uncover left-over damage to other processes.
 The Corvus policy covers the insured for the full Interruption period until “the date of full system restoration.”
 This is broader than some policies that limit the period of coverage to the date that the interruption ends - which could leave the insurer off the hook when it comes to truly bringing the client back to full restoration.
 Even if systems are fully restored, Corvus offers an additional 30 days following that for additional costs to the business.